Skip to content

 Mission

-In an attempt to understand what the media we consume says about us, I’m reviewing all of my physical music media in alphabetical order, one day at at time.
+In an attempt to understand what the media we consume says about us, I’m reviewing all of my physical music media in alphabetical order, one day at at a time.
+Except when I don’t, as has been the case for the past few years.
+Still, we march onwards…

 Recent Posts